-Karolinska Institutet aspires to stimulate and increase collaboration with society.
-This call was designed to increase mobility of academics with relevant external organizations by providing funding for professional internships.
+KI aspires to stimulate and increase collaboration with society.
+This call was designed to increase mobility of academics with relevant external organisations by providing funding for professional internships.

-During 2018 and 2019 eight KI-employees have the opportunity to gain experience working at another organization that provided new opportunities relevant to their roles at KI (see below)
+During 2018-2019 eight KI-employees have the opportunity to gain experience working at another organisation that provided new opportunities relevant to their roles at KI (see below)

 About the project: